25+ Tips For Managing Your Memorabilia

 Limit the space in which you store them if they are not displayed and review them annually to be sure you get the same emotional reaction you did last year.
 Over time our feelings can change and certain items are not as relevant to us as they were. – Audrey Cupo of A Better Space

-My best advice is to 1) set ground rules and limits up front for how much “real estate” you are willing to devote to memorabilia storage in your home, and 2) Honor your memorabilia by Incorporating it into your daily life and/or displaying it in meaningful ways. – Natalie Gallagher of Refined Rooms
+My best advice is to 1) set ground rules and limits up front for how much “real estate” you are willing to devote to memorabilia storage in your home, and 2) honor your memorabilia by incorporating it into your daily life and/or displaying it in meaningful ways. – Natalie Gallagher of Refined Rooms

 25 Tips for Dealing With Your Memorabilia | GoodLifePhotoSolutions.com